"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 "He connects with people through physical touch.
 It's how he shows he's listening, that he cares.
 It's completely authentic to who he is."

-This instinctive physical expression of empathy represented the embodied nature of the Type 2's approach to relationship—not merely understanding others conceptually but experiencing connection with them physically.
+This instinctive physical expression of empathy reflects the embodied nature of the Type 2 approach to relationship.
+It's not just understanding others conceptually, but experiencing connection with them physically.

 The Personal Call: Biden's Relational Memory